xsimurka/attractor-based_BN_inference/README.md

 # atractor_analysis_inference
-This repository stores souce codes of Bacelor thesis of Andrej Šimurka, student of Faculty of Informatics, Masaryk university, Brno.
+This repository stores source codes of the Bachelor thesis of Andrej Šimurka, student of Faculty of Informatics, Masaryk University, Brno.